emacsorphanage/quickrun/README.md

 This means that quickrun uses "c/clang" command in C files.

-User Defined Command by file
+User Defined Command with file local variables
 ----------------------------
-quickrun.el let you define your own command by file.
-You can do it to use *'quickrun-command'* file local variable.
+`quickrun.el` has some file local variable.

 For example, C11 C++ program file.